ezouu/my_sts/README.md

 ### Implementation

-The `resethandler` is implemented in the `cfe_resethandler.c` file.
+The `resethandler` is implemented in the `STS_resethandler.c` file.
 It includes functions for initiating and managing the reset process, as well as logging and handling errors.

 ## Updates